-Deutsches Haus at NYU presents "The Romantic Sublime," an exhibition by the artist Paul Gisbrecht.
+Deutsches Haus at NYU presents The Romantic Sublime, a photography series by Paul Gisbrecht, which will be on show through November 25.
+(Please note, the exhibition has been extended due to popular demand.)
 Please join us for the opening on Wednesday, September 6, from 6 to 8 pm.

 Paul Gisbrecht is a Soviet Union-born German artist.
 He was a DAAD grant holder and received his MFA in Fine Arts from Pratt Institute.
 Amongst other awards, Gisbrecht has received the Sony World Photography Award, the German Young Photographers Award and the Hasselblad Masters Award.
 Gisbrecht works in photography, video, sculpture and installation.
 He is currently living and working in Brooklyn, New York.